Ever had your oil changed and walked away wondering if you’re getting the best deal?

 Groupon often has oil change offers — for example, “Get a $61.99 oil change for $42.99” at Valvoline.

-7. DIY oil change?
-Buy motor oil on Amazon instead of at Walmart.
+6. DIY oil change?
+Buy motor oil on Amazon or Walmart.

-Amazon makes their own brand of motor oil, which brands like Pennzoil, Castor and Mobil can’t compete with on price — even if you buy it at Walmart!
+Amazon makes their own brand of motor oil, which is similar to brands like Pennzoil, Castor and Mobil and it’s slightly cheaper.

 Dealers run offers like “free oil change with test drive” all the time.
 Here’s how it works — there’s usually a make and model of car or truck they want you to test drive (sometimes not, though!).